 UPSCALE BUT NOT UPPITY

 When you want to celebrate, check out our unique fine dining options.
 For gourmet private dining in a stunning mansion, call ahead to the J.C.
 Wyatt House, where the chef-owners bring restaurant experience from Times Square.
-If your celebration calls for brunch or lunch, try out Brioche Cafe offering homemade, authentic crepes, towering gourmet sandwiches and baked goods.
+If your celebration calls for brunch or lunch, try out Seventh St. Cafe, offering homemade, authentic crepes, towering gourmet sandwiches and baked goods.
 (Unless they’re sold out for the day.
 Fresh means fresh.)
 Art fans can have lunch with a view at the Albrecht-Kemper Museum of Art cafe, serving homemade plates in a lovely setting.

 Coffee is a big deal in St. Joseph, and that’s how coffee lovers like it.
 Check out Hazel’s, a local roaster with a cozy, vintage atmosphere and extensive espresso favorites.
 You’re likely to find plenty of local conversation along with the caffeine.
 In downtown, Mokaska is reinventing a coffee roasting name from the late 1800s, with a cozy setting and wooden floors in a space that was formerly a downtown grocery store.
 A coffee shop that couldn’t have a better name in our city, Cup of Joe, is located in the Shoppes at North Village.
 K.C.
 Roasterie coffee is a favorite at Gold ‘N Glaze, complete with St. Joe memorabilia.
 Familiar names like Caribou Coffee, Dunkin Donuts, Human Bean and Starbucks mean you’re never far from your next cup.
 We’ll drink to that.